-Jane Fonda's Climate Change Protests: A Timeline of Her Arrests
+Diane Lane, Manny Jacinto and More Join Jane Fonda's Climate Protests

 "I've had to send out invitations," Fonda told The Hollywood Reporter of recruiting noteworthy pals to be arrested by her side.
 "Sometimes they respond and sometimes they don't."

-The actress said that her Grace and Frankie onscreen daughters, June Diane Raphael and Brooklyn Decker, will be joining her for a future protest, along with the showrunners, Marta Kauffman and Howard Morris, and the entire writers' room.
+The actress said that members of her Grace and Frankie family -- including the showrunners, Marta Kauffman and Howard Morris, and the entire writers' room -- would be joining her for a protest, along with other celebrity pals.

 "Lily Tomlin will be coming down, but I don't know exactly when," she added. "[Civil rights leaders] Rev. William Barber, Dolores Huerta and others are coming down for my birthday on Dec.
-20. Diane Lane is coming down for the freshwater one.
+20. Diane Lane is coming down for the fresh water one.
 Taylor Schilling and Kyra Sedgwick are coming down.
 I'm still waiting to hear from Don Cheadle and Mark Ruffalo."

 See below for an updated timeline of Fonda's arrests -- and the famous friends who have joined her in the important cause.